wp-plugins/customericare-livechat/readme.txt

 = How stable is CustomerICare when it comes to uptime? =

 We use load balancing to ensure that the software is always fast and reliable.

-= Are there any ads? =

-No way!
-We hate ads!
-No ads in our Live Chat, period!

 = Can I temporarily remove it from the website but keep my setup? =